Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `escape <variable>`

-Display the specified <variable> in the System Console without applying any '[' format codes it contains.
+Display the specified &lt;variable&gt; in the System Console without applying any '[' format codes it contains.

 ## `eval`